The Gospel According to John:

 let’s review—the Gospel According to John 6:22–71

 Lesson 8 I Am the Living Bread contains Jesus’ famous Bread of Life discourse, which is how the Evangelist John chooses to explain the sacrament of the Eucharist.
 The Bread of Life discourse takes place at Capernaum, where Jesus had gone after multiplying loaves and fishes.
 Jesus suggests to the people that they’re only following him because he miraculously produced food.
 Although Jesus explains how he differs from Moses, the crowd continues to miss the point.
-When Jesus spells out that people must eat Jesus’ flesh and drink his blood in order to gain eternal life, the vast majority of the crowd abandon Jesus.
+When Jesus spells out that people must eat his flesh and drink his blood in order to gain eternal life, the vast majority of the crowd abandon Jesus.
 Twelve disciples remain, and Peter observes that the reason he’s staying with Jesus is because only Jesus has the words of eternal life.
-Jesus announces that one of these chosen disciples is a devil, and the Evangelist identifies Judas Iscariot as Jesus’ future betrayer.
+Jesus announces that one of these chosen disciples is a devil, and the Evangelist John identifies Judas Iscariot as Jesus’ future betrayer.

 map notes—where does Jesus comes from?